DKKaraoke/dam_okd_utility/README.md

 - Port 1, Track 8: Guide melody
 - Port 15:, First valid track: M-Track

+### P-Track

+P(laying)-Track is performance data of the music.

 ### M-Track

-M(ark)-Track includes list of hook section, two-chorus fadeout position and others.
+M(arking)-Track includes list of hook section, two-chorus fadeout position and others.
 The note map in MIDI for compose is as follows.

 - Hook section: C3